the cost of your Golden visa.

 Step 6 – Sign the SPA

 The sales and purchase agreement (SPA) can be signed in person, or via a lawyer acting under Power of Attorney, once the legal Due Diligence of the property is complete, and the money has been transferred from the Greek bank account to the seller's account.
-It takes approximately 1–1.5 months for the transaction to enter the mortgage registry and for the property to be registered with the land registry office (the mortgage registry document will be needed to apply for a Greek ‘golden visa’).
+It takes approximately 1–1.5 months for the transaction to enter the mortgage registry and for the property to be registered with the land registry office (the mortgage registry document will be needed to apply for a Golden visa in Greece).

 Step 7 – Apply for a residence permit